Ciara: Vocals and musical style

 Ciara is known for her often "breathy soprano" vocals.
 Allison Stewart of The Washington Post commented that she has a "reedy, agile voice, capable of conveying the only three emotions (sexy, sassy, sad) an R&B singer needs".
 Randall Roberts of the Los Angeles Times said that she "has been the most synthetic of the R&B divas over the past decade, an electro-leaning vocalist whose instrumental palate has heavily favored stark 808 beats, sassy and seductive vocal lines, and, often, weird, futuristic Gary Numan-esque bleeps woven through."
-He further commented: "Ciara's sights are mostly set on one aspect of said universal truth -- desire -- and how it manifests itself on the dance floor ... at the mall ... or in the bedroom...
+He commented: "Ciara's sights are mostly set on one aspect of said universal truth – desire – and how it manifests itself on the dance floor... at the mall... or in the bedroom...
 Ciara's debut album featured production from Jazze Pha.
 In reviewing the album, Slant Magazine noted the influence of Destiny's Child, and compared some of its material to Aaliyah's, albeit "less sexy".
-In reviewing her second album Ciara: The Evolution, Jody Rosen of Entertainment Weekly wrote: "Ciara's comfort with rave-inspired beats sets her apart from Cassie, Amerie, Rihanna, and other would-Beyoncés...[Her] singing is nimble throughout: She whispers, coos, wails, and reels off speedy syncopations worthy of Beyoncé herself."
+In reviewing her second album Ciara: The Evolution, Jody Rosen of Entertainment Weekly wrote: "Ciara's comfort with rave-inspired beats sets her apart from Cassie, Amerie, Rihanna, and other would-Beyoncés...(Her) singing is nimble throughout: She whispers, coos, wails, and reels off speedy syncopations worthy of Beyoncé herself."
 Her third album, Fantasy Ride, saw the singer showcasing a new pop and dance direction, which she recalled later on her sixth album Jackie.
 Ciara's music is generally contemporary R&B, but it also incorporates other genres including hip hop, crunk, dance-pop, electropop and funk.
-Critics have described her singles "Goodies", "1, 2 Step", "Get Up", and "Go Girl" as club bangers.
-Ciara has also dabbled in gospel, country, and afrobeats.
+Critics have said her singles "Goodies", "1, 2 Step", "Get Up", and "Go Girl" are club bangers.
+Ciara has also dabbled in performing gospel, country, and afrobeats.

 Influences

-Ciara has cited Michael Jackson as one of her biggest influences.
+Ciara has cited Michael Jackson as being one of her biggest influences.

 Ciara said that watching Destiny's Child and Janet Jackson perform on television inspired her to pursue a career in music, and cites Jackson and her brother Michael as her biggest inspirations.
 Ciara spoke of Michael Jackson's legacy, "Whenever someone asks me who inspires me to do what I do, I always say Michael.
 That's it for me.
 He's everything to me.
 He's really a part of the reason why.
 He's going to be remembered in so many ways for me.
 I feel it's important for me to continue to let my generation know how important he was to music."

-Ciara also cites TLC, Jodeci, Sade, Frank Sinatra, Aaliyah, and Whitney Houston as some of her other musical influences.
+Ciara also cites TLC, Jodeci, Sade, Frank Sinatra, Aaliyah, and Whitney Houston as being other musical influences.
 Her second studio album Ciara: The Evolution (2006) was influenced by Michael Jackson, Prince, and pop singer Madonna.
 During the recording of her fifth self-titled album Ciara (2013), she was inspired by Al Green and Missy Elliott.